icecube/icetray-public/steamshovel/resources/docs/basics.rst

 -----------------

 The ``Window`` menu can be used to switch the main display of Steamshovel between the primary 3D event view and other views.
 Also available is a spreadsheet view, which gives an overview of the data objects in the currently selected frame.
-This view is comparable to the output of a console tool like ``dataio-pyshovel``.
+This view is comparable to the output of a console tool like ``dataio-shovel``.

 Other views are added to the menu if the corresponding WidgetArtists are added in the ``Displays`` tab.
 The only artist that ever used this feature was the old ``IceTopViewer`` which was removed in 2023.
 Steamshovel currently includes a standalone IceTop viewer.
 The 3D view is the focus of the rest of this document.